 - 1/2-inch piece of lime zest without pith (optional)

-- 1 cup simple syrup (see note above)
+- 1 cup simple syrup (see note)

 Place the blackberries and lime zest in a sealable glass jar, muddle lightly to release juice, and then add brandy and vodka.
 Seal and shake.
 Let mixture steep for 3 days at room temperature away from direct sunlight.
 Strain through a fine mesh strainer, pressing down to extract juice, then filter mixture through a coffee filter or through two layers of cheesecloth.
 Discard solids.